AnushreeBannadabhavi/Reinforcement-Learning-Neural-Net---Robocode/README.md

 # Reinforcement-Learning,Neural-Net-Robocode
 Built a robocode tank (a Reinforcement Learning) agent that battles with another robot (an enemy) and defeats it ~80% of the time.
 The error backpropagation algorithm as applied to multi-layer perceptron.
-Reinforcement learning is used for the robot’s attack or defence strategy.

 that uses Reinforcement learning and neural net to guide its actions.